Black Madonna

-The term Black Madonna or Black Virgin tends to refer to statues or paintings in Western Christendom of the Blessed Virgin Mary and the Infant Jesus, where both figures are depicted with dark skin.
-The Black Madonna can be found both in Catholic and Orthodox countries.
+The terms Black Madonna and Black Virgin refer to statues or paintings in Western Christendom of the Blessed Virgin Mary and the Infant Jesus, where both figures are depicted with dark skin.
+Examples of the Black Madonna can be found both in Catholic and Orthodox countries.

-The paintings are usually icons which are Byzantine in origin or style, some of which were produced in 13th- or 14th-century Italy.
+The paintings are usually icons, which are Byzantine in origin or style, some of which were produced in 13th or 14th-century Italy.
 Other examples from the Middle East, Caucasus or Africa, mainly Egypt and Ethiopia, are even older.
-Statues are often made of wood but occasionally made of stone, painted, and up to 75 cm tall.
+Statues are often made of wood but are occasionally made of stone, painted, and up to 75 cm tall.
 They fall into two main groups: free-standing upright figures or seated figures on a throne.
-There are about 400–500 Black Madonnas in Europe, depending on how they are classified.
-There are at least 180 Vierges Noires in Southern France alone, and there are hundreds of non-medieval copies as well.
-Some are in museums, but most are in churches or shrines and are venerated by believers.
+About 400–500 Black Madonnas have been recorded in Europe, with the number related to how they are classified.
+There are at least 180 Vierges Noires in Southern France alone.
+There are hundreds of copies made since the medieval era.
+Some are displayed in museums, but most are in churches or shrines and are venerated by believers.
 Some are associated with miracles and attract substantial numbers of pilgrims.